craigmckeachie/handsonreact.com/docs/25-Testing.md

          at Object.toEqual (src/math.test.js:8:20)
    ```

 3. Define a default implementation for our mock function.
+Below we define a default implementation to always return `42`.

    #### `src\math.test.js`